dustinyanreal/Blackjack_RL/README.md

 ## Starting State [if applicable]
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->
+The starting state will depend on what the player has and what the dealer can see.
+    For a player, we can see the 32 different states it can achive.
+    For a dealer, we will see 10 states and we will also have a state for ACES to see if they are usable.

 ## Episode End [if applicable]
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->